We’re looking for professionals to join us as mentors for the NHS Clinical Entrepreneur Programme.

 How does the mentor programme work?

-We invite our CE to submit an application for a mentor and become a ‘mentee’.
+Our mentoring happens via our online platform.
 This is based around the skills they are looking for, location, stage of idea or innovation.
 We match mentors with mentees who are looking for their particular skill set

 - managing their relationship with the mentee